rraptorr/php-amf3/README.md

 Required PHP version
 --------------------

-This extension works with PHP 5.5 and 5.6, PHP 7 is not yet supported.
+This extension works with PHP 5.5 and 5.6.
+For PHP 7 support see 'php7' branch.

 Installation